3kh0/bing-rewards/README.md

-Dec 2019 Update: The searches are still working smoothly for me (Edge, Web, and Mobile), and the offers have been fixed and should all work.

-Note: Original author took down the code from their GitHub.
+Note: Original author took down the code from their GitHub back in July 2018.
 Author gave me permission to re-upload and maintain, but wishes to stay anonymous.
+I will continue to maintain until this page says otherwise.

 # Bing Rewards
 An automated solution for earning daily Microsoft Rewards points in all categories (Edge browser, web, mobile, daily offers, and more activities) using Python and Selenium.